BGP configuration options

 10.1.1.9 from 10.1.1.9 (172.16.255.254)

-Origin IGP, metric 0, localpref 100, invalid, confed-external, best
+Origin IGP, metric 0, localpref 100, valid, confed-external, best (First path received)

 The FIB can also be dumped: